esulu/CSGO-Stat-Tracker/README.md

 # CSGO Stat Tracker
 A website that displays player statistics for the Valve game Counter-Strike: Global Offensive.
 Entry requires a Steam ID or username.
 Player statistics vary from total time played, to wins and losses, and far more.

+Note: It will be unable to find profiles that are private and/or those that do not allow the permissions to access information required by the API.

 ## Try It Out
 Enter your Steam ID and view your stats on the [live heroku page](https://csgo-tracker-site.herokuapp.com/)